Subscribe to get access

 Read more of this content when you subscribe today.

-Energy company AGL has installed more than 10,300 solar panels.
-All across the company’s two Barossa Valley wineries in South Australia.
-Consequently with a predicted annual generation of 4,000 megawatt-hours.
+First off all, energy company AGL installed these panels.
+That’s more than 10,300 solar panels.
+Can you say all across the Pernod Ricard Winemakers two Barossa Valley wineries.
+Most noteworthy, the Pernod Ricard Winemakers are located in South Australia.
+Combined with a annual electricity generation of about 4,000MW hours.

-Pernod Ricard Winemakers also becoming the first wine company in South Australia to go off grid.
+Most noteworthy, Pernod Ricard Winemakers is also becoming the first wine company in South Australia to go off grid.
 I mean to be connected to offsite wind and solar farms.
 They did that when it signed a landmark 10-year Virtual Generation Agreement (VGA).
 All for with wholesale electricity retailer Flow Power.

 Finally, It is also partnering with South Australian company Glaciem Cooling Technology.
 All to install a …